extemporelang/extemporelang.github.io/_docs/guides/audio-signal-processing.md

             (else 0.0)))))
 ~~~~

-See how the `let` 'outside' the `lambda` sets up the three oscillators,
+See how the `let` 'outside' the `lambda` sets up the three oscillators, then the
-then the `lambda` closes over them and so each time the oscillator is
+`lambda` closes over them and so each time the oscillator is called increments
-called increments its `phase` value appropriately?
+its `phase` value appropriately?

-Any number of oscillators (think of them as unit generators) can be
+Any number of oscillators (think of them as unit generators) can be bound and
-bound and added in this way---this allows us to do additive synthesis.
+added in this way---this allows us to do additive synthesis.
+Having to define
-Having to define and refer to each osc individually doesn't scale up
+and refer to each osc individually doesn't scale up very well, though, so it
-very well, though, so it would be great if we could create and
+would be great if we could create and initialise them programmatically.
+This
-initialise them programmatically.
-This brings us to a couple of new
-(compound) types: tuples, and arrays.
+brings us to a couple of new (compound) types: tuples, and arrays.

 ## Tuples in xtlang {#tuples-in-xtlang}

-As a refresher, <span role="ref">tuples &lt;tuple-type-doc&gt;</span> in
-xtlang are heterogeneous groupings of any xtlang types (just like a C
+As a refresher, [tuples]({{site.baseurl}}{% link _docs/reference/types.md %}#tuples) in xtlang are heterogeneous groupings of any xtlang types (just like a C
 struct).
-They're still statically typed, either explicitly or with the
+They're still statically typed, either explicitly or with the types
-types inferred from the types of other variables and literals.
+inferred from the types of other variables and literals.
+Syntactically, tuples
-Syntactically, tuples use angle brackets (`<>`).
+use angle brackets (`<>`).

 When programming in xtlang you don't really ever deal with tuples
 directly---you deal with them by *reference* through pointers.
 There are